-The Fund announced the Offer on March 14, 2002.
-The Fund's Common Stock trades on the NYSE and PCX under the symbol "ZF."
-Shares issued upon the exercise of Rights and the Over-Subscription Privilege will be listed for trading on the NYSE and PCX, subject to notice of issuance.
-The net asset value per share of the Fund's Common Stock at the close of business on March 26, 2002 and May 13, 2002, was \$7.59 and \$6.96, respectively, and the last reported sales price of a share of the Fund's Common Stock on the NYSE on those dates was \$8.19 and \$7.21, respectively.
+The Fund announced the Offer on May 10, 2007.
+The Fund s Common Stock trades on the NYSE under the symbol ZF.
+Shares issued upon the exercise of Rights and the over-subscription privilege will be listed for trading on the NYSE, subject to notice of issuance.
+The net asset value per share of the Fund s Common Stock at the close of business on May 10, 2007 and July 13, 2007, the Record Date, were \$5.97 and \$6.06, respectively, and the last reported sales price of a share of the Fund s Common Stock on the NYSE on those dates were \$5.83 and \$5.63, respectively.

 The Fund is a diversified, closed-end management investment company.
-Its investment objective is capital appreciation, primarily through investment in equity securities, consistent with the preservation of capital and reduction of risk, as determined by the Fund's investment adviser, Phoenix/Zweig Advisers LLC (the "Investment Adviser").
-The Investment Adviser is a wholly-owned subsidiary of Phoenix Investment Partners, Ltd., a wholly-owned investment management subsidiary of The Phoenix Companies, Inc., an NYSE-listed company.
-The Investment Adviser uses Zweig Consulting LLC (the "Sub-Adviser") to perform asset allocation research and analysis and provide advice thereon to the Investment Adviser.
-The extent of the Fund's investment in equity securities is determined by the Investment Adviser, primarily utilizing market timing techniques developed by Dr. Martin E. Zweig, President of the Sub-Adviser, and his staff.
-The Investment Adviser (and its predecessor) have provided investment advisory services to the Fund since its inception.
-Dr. Zweig has been engaged in the business of providing investment advisory services for over 28 years.
+Its investment objective is capital appreciation, primarily through investment in equity securities, consistent with the preservation of capital and reduction of risk, as determined by the Fund s investment adviser, Phoenix/Zweig Advisers LLC (the Investment Adviser).
+The Investment Adviser is a wholly-owned subsidiary of Phoenix Investment Partners, Ltd., a wholly-owned investment management subsidiary of The Phoenix Companies, Inc., a NYSE listed company.
+The Investment Adviser engages Zweig Consulting LLC (the Sub-Adviser) to perform asset allocation research and analysis and provide advice thereon to the Investment Adviser.
+The extent of the Fund s investment in equity securities will be determined primarily on the basis of asset allocation techniques developed by Dr. Martin E. Zweig, President of the Sub-Adviser, and his staff.
+The Investment Adviser (and its predecessor) has provided investment advisory services to the Fund since its inception.
+Dr. Zweig has been engaged in the business of providing investment advisory services for over 35 years.
 While the Investment Adviser seeks to reduce the risks associated with investing in equity securities by using these techniques, such risks cannot be eliminated.
-See "Investment Objective and Policies."
-No assurance can be given that the
+See Investment Objective and Policies.
+No assurance can be given that the Fund s investment objective will be realized.
+The Fund s administrator is Phoenix Equity Planning Corporation (the Administrator).
+The Fund s Investment Adviser, Sub-Adviser and Administrator will benefit from the Offer.
+See Management of the Fund.

-Fund's investment objective will be realized.
-The Fund's administrator is Phoenix Equity Planning Corporation (the "Administrator").
-The Fund's Investment Adviser and the Administrator will benefit from the Offer.
-See "Management of the Fund."
+(Continued on the following page)

-(Continued on the following page) THESE SECURITIES HAVE NOT BEEN APPROVED OR DISAPPROVED BY THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION NOR HAS THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION PASSED UPON THE ACCURACY OR ADEQUACY OF THIS PROSPECTUS.
+THESE SECURITIES HAVE NOT BEEN APPROVED OR DISAPPROVED BY THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION NOR HAS THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION PASSED UPON THE ACCURACY OR ADEQUACY OF THIS PROSPECTUS.
 ANY REPRESENTATION TO THE CONTRARY IS A CRIMINAL OFFENSE.